-When contacting your health insurance provider to find out if Mirena is covered for you, follow these easy steps.
+When contacting your insurance company to find out if Mirena is covered, follow these easy steps.

 If the cost of Mirena (including product cost and your placement and removal appointments) is covered by your insurance plan, talk to your doctor and consider making an appointment to have Mirena placed at no cost to you.